Wentong-DST/Wentong-DST.github.io/about.md

 I am a final year undergraduate from the National University of Singapore (NUS).

-Thoughts on mathematics, statistics and computer science - often inspired by conversations with friends, or whatever I am currently working on.
+Just some thoughts on mathematics, statistics and computer science - often inspired by conversations with friends, or whatever I am currently working on.
 All posts dated Jun 1, 2016 are older blog posts (on wordpress).

 Also a dumping ground for some of my (future) projects.